 Hepatitis panel includes 4 profiles which have further 51 test parameters.
 It is a health checkup package offered by AreYouHealthy.
-We are offering this package at Rs 4999 only.
 If you are unable to go to the clinic to give samples due to a shortage of time, we are here to provide home services.
 Fasting is not needed for this test.
 You can give the blood sample at any time.
 We offer online booking also.
 For home sample collection booking call us on +917289876363 or visit www.areyouhealthy.in.
 After the submission of application form thyrocare agent will call you to fix the available slot for an appointment.
 Reports will be updated to registered email id.
 If you want the hard copies of your test result, you have to pay an extra Rs 75.
 Final payment can pay to our agent once the blood sample collection is done.

 List of profiles includes in Hepatitis Panel: